On Learning the Right Attention Point for Feature Enhancement: Results and Evaluation

 \section{Results and Evaluation}

-Our proposed DAP-Conv can be easily adapted into conventional point-wise feature learning networks.
+Our proposed LAP-Conv can be easily adapted into conventional point-wise feature learning networks.
 In existing networks, a $LocalConv$ block is generally used in a set abstraction level to update the input feature $f_i$ of a point and produce $f'_i$, as described in Eq.~\eqref{eq:basic}.
-Hence, by keeping the channel sizes of the input and output features to be the same, we can replace the $LocalConv$ block in existing networks with our DAP-Conv to boost the network performance.
+Hence, by keeping the channel sizes of the input and output features to be the same, we can replace the $LocalConv$ block in existing networks with our LAP-Conv to boost the network performance.

-To demonstrate the effectiveness of our DAP-Conv, we adapt it into common networks, including PointNet++~\cite{qi2017pointnet++}, RSCNN~\cite{liu2019relation}, DGCNN~\cite{wang2019dynamic}, and KPConv~\cite{thomas2019kpconv}, producing DAP-enabled networks,~\ie, DAP-PointNet++, DAP-RSCNN, DAP-DGCNN, and DAP-KPConv.
+To demonstrate the effectiveness of our LAP-Conv, we adapt it into common networks, including PointNet++~\cite{qi2017pointnet++}, RSCNN~\cite{liu2019relation}, DGCNN~\cite{wang2019dynamic}, and KPConv~\cite{thomas2019kpconv}, producing LAP-enabled networks,~\ie, LAP-PointNet++, LAP-RSCNN, LAP-DGCNN, and LAP-KPConv.
+Note that since DGCNN finds neighboring points in feature space, the attention points for LAP-DGCNN are learned in the feature space (Eq.~\eqref{eq:dap1}).
+For the other LAP-enabled networks, the LAPs are learned in Euclidean space (Eq.~\eqref{eq:dap2}).

 We conduct experiments using these networks on various tasks, including shape classification (Section~\ref{sec:results:cls}), part segmentation, and semantic segmentation (Section~\ref{sec:results:seg}), showing both quantitative comparisons and qualitative results.
-At last, we evaluate various aspects of our DAP-Conv (Section~\ref{sec:results:abl}),~\eg, one vs. multiple directional attention points, neighborhood sizes, train/test split, etc.
+At last, we evaluate various aspects of our LAP-Conv (Section~\ref{sec:results:abl}),~\eg, one vs.~multiple learned attention point\phil{s}, neighborhood sizes, train/test split, etc.